 As outlined in the recently endorsed Campus Sustainability Plan for Skidmore, "we endeavor to enact environmentally responsible practices, grounded in economic and social equity, and through our actions to have a positive impact on our community and planet."
-The Sustainability Plan sets challenging goals in the areas of energy, food, waste, lands and grounds, and engagement.
-We not only talk about environmental sustainability or our impact on natural resources, but we also embrace the more comprehensive definition of sustainability that includes the interconnected spheres of the environment, the economy, and society.
+The Sustainability Plan sets challenging goals in the areas of energy, food, waste, lands and grounds, and engagement, and we talk not only about environmental sustainability, or our impact to natural resources, but we embrace the more comprehensive definition of sustainability that speaks to the interconnected spheres of the environment, the economy, and society.

-We envision a Skidmore that truly embraces the principles of sustainability in all of its institutional decision making, and this means that every purchase, project, and, when appropriate, policy should be viewed in part through the lens of sustainability.
-Positioning sustainability more prominently in our decision making will continue to transform our physical campus into one that immerses all of our students, staff, and faculty members in a living and learning environment characterized by practices that embody institutional values.
+We envision a Skidmore that truly embraces the principles of sustainability in all of its institutional decision-making, and this means that every purchase, project, and, when appropriate, policy should be viewed, in part, through the lens of sustainability.
+Positioning sustainability more prominently in our decision-making will continue to transform our physical campus into one that immerses all of our students, staff, and faculty members in a living and learning environment characterized by practices that embody institutional values.
 In order to fully realize this vision, we must be even more intentional about making visible the work we are doing around sustainability in our operations at Skidmore.
-This includes not only enhancing communications about the outcomes of our work but also making more transparent various decision-making processes themselves.
+This includes not only enhancing the communications about the outcomes of our work but also making more transparent various decision-making processes themselves.
 Visibly modeling how to make such institutional choices will demonstrate the skills, knowledge, and complex considerations necessary for making enlightened decisions and help promote more sustainability-oriented behavior in people's lives, most especially our students' lives.
-In other words, we have a significant opportunity to leverage our efforts to create a deep living and learning environment around sustainability on campus; the changes we-students, staff, faculty, administrators, and alumni-help make on our campus will be carried forward to the various communities in which we live.
+In other words, we have a significant opportunity to leverage our efforts to create a deep living and learning environment around sustainability on campus; the changes we - students, staff, faculty, administrators, and alumni help make on our campus will be carried forward to the various communities in which we live.

-We now have completed a nearly 50-year migration from the College's downtown location to what we continue to refer to as "the new campus" at the end of North Broadway.
+The next several years will mark an historic moment in the College's history, as we complete a more than fifty-year migration from the College's downtown location to what we continue to refer to as "the new campus" at the end of North Broadway.
 This phase will begin with the construction of the Center for Integrated Sciences and a new Admissions and Financial Aid building (near-term) and end with implementing the initial stages of our Athletics Facilities Master Plan, which (pending the identification of sufficient resources) we anticipate completing sometime in the late 2020s.
 We have some additional capacity for debt.
 But, as has been our pattern, we will continue to rely largely upon new resources (primarily contributions) to construct or significantly renovate any major facility.
 At the same time, we will work carefully both to maximize the usage of our existing facilities and to attend to their upkeep on a reasonable schedule.
 Our guide in this work will be the Campus Master Plan, which we adopted in 2007 and which we will continue to update as needed.